fanglingsu/vimb/README.md

 - open input or textarea with configurable external editor
 - user defined URL-shortcuts with placeholders
 - run shell commands from inpubox
+- read it later queue to collect URIs for later use

 ## dependencies
 - libwebkit >=1.3.10